hashirshoaeb/home/README.md

 ## Notice:

 Project has been archived.
 Means that it is no longer actively maintained by developer.
-Free free to fork, use and make your own versions.
+Free free to fork, use and maintain your own version.

 ## Stargazers over time